 - What emergency services do you offer?

-Our 24 hour Central Massachusetts vets offer state-of-the-art emergency care for your animal family members.
-We are supplied with what we need to give you and your pet a complete range of surgical services, specialized diagnostics, and hospitalization.
+Our Central Massachusetts vets offer state-of-the-art emergency care for your animal family members during our regular hospital hours.
+We are supplied with what we need to give you and your pet a complete range of medical, surgical, and specialized diagnostics.

 - Do I need to phone ahead?